 What is a Care Home?

-A care home is when an elderly member permanently lives in a care establishment as they are unable to look after themselves.
+A care home is when an elderly person permanently lives in a care establishment as they are unable to look after themselves.
 The residents of a care home receive accommodation, care and meals, and have a room to themselves and family and friends are allowed to come and visit them.

 Advantages of Living in A Care Home